brianrahadi/rename-unzipper/README.md

 ![Demo](demo.gif)

 ## Why?
 As a TA, I find opening the zip submissions of each student quite tedious.
 This is combined with the files that are not ordered according to the students' names.
-Therefore, I have developed this simple python script to do all these tasks manually.
+Therefore, I have developed this simple python script to do all these tasks automatically.
 It can rename and unzip the files of 35 students in a split of a second.

 ## How?
 Warning: This script only works for MacOS (or maybe other Unix based OS)